Visit The Little Zoo in the Park

-In 2001 the addition of young animals included a Saki Monkey, eleven Leopard Tortoise eggs, Crested Screamers, a female Bongo (fifty-eight pounds at birth), and four Thick-billed Parrots.
-The Sacramento Zoo also worked continuously with zoos and governments agencies nationwide on a captive breeding program that will help re-establish the Thick-billed Parrot to its former United States range.
+In 2001 the addition of young animals included a Saki Monkey, eleven Leopard Tortoise eggs, Crested Screamers, a female Bongo, and four Thick-billed Parrots.
+The Sacramento Zoo also worked continuously with zoos and governments agencies nationwide on a captive breeding program to help re-establish the Thick-billed Parrot to its former United States range.

 The Lemurs of the Lost World exhibit opened in 2004 with Coquerel’s Sifaka Lemurs and Black and White Ruffed Lemurs on exhibit.
 The Giant Anteater exhibit also opened with a glass viewing area.
 2005 saw the groundbreaking of the Dr. Murray E. Fowler Veterinary Hospital.
 It took less than one year to complete the project and came in under budget.
 To celebrate the Zoo’s 80th Birthday, a temporary penguin exhibit opened in 2007.
 The exhibit was a favorite among visitors and was so popular they made a return visit in 2008.